By definition, a project is a temporary endeavor used to create a unique deliverable.

-This means that game developers can and should — and, in most cases, do — use project management practices to organize their efforts, thereby enjoying their many benefits.
+So, even as a game developer, you can and should use project management tools and practices to organize your efforts, thereby enjoying their many benefits.

-In this article, we’ve compiled a list of 7 best project management tools for game development to help you find the perfect fit for you.
+Luckily for you, I’ve compiled a list of the 7 best project management tools for game development to help you find the perfect fit.
+Read on to find out how each app stands out!

 Table of Contents